 It’s been a busy year.
 From the “about” page:

-Jo Nova has been mentioned or referenced by The Australian [ Hot and bothered , Let’s have a debate, Aunty] , Forbes, The Spectator, Mark Steyn, Andrew Bolt [here], ABC (the Drum1, Drum2), The Science and Public Policy Institute, The Hawaii Reporter, James Delingpole of The Telegraph (and here and here too), Christopher Booker, and The Examiner, The West Australian.
+Jo Nova has been mentioned or referenced by The Australian [World wide web of doubt, Hot and bothered , Let’s have a debate, Aunty] , Forbes, The Spectator, Mark Steyn, Andrew Bolt [here and here], ABC (the Drum1, Drum2), The Science and Public Policy Institute, The Hawaii Reporter, James Delingpole of The Telegraph (and here and here too), Christopher Booker, and The Examiner, The West Australian.
 She’s been blamed for the collapse of the ETS and named in the Australian Parliament and the Oxfam report on skeptics.
 Jo did a five part debate with Dr Andrew Glikson, first through Quadrant Online, then at her own blog.
 The Wheeler Centre in Melbourne listed Jo Nova as the balancing counterpoint to the combined scientific weight of The UN and government departments.
 The Age and The Sydney Morning Herald tried to disparage her with an ad hominem.
 So did Clive Hamilton.
 Of course, Joanne has her own DeSmog Blog page.

 My top ten favorite posts of the last year: Favorites